junxit/us-congress-code/title-42/chapter-7/sec-1395cc.md

 5 So in original.
 Probably should refer to section 1395i–3(c)(1)(E).

 6 So in original.
 Probably should be a comma.

-### Amendment of Subsection (a)(1)(L)

-Pub.
-L. 115–182, title I, § 144(a)(2), (b), June 6, 2018, 132 Stat.
-1430, provided that, effective on the date described in section 101(b) of Pub.
-L. 115–182, set out as an Effective Date of 2018 Amendment note under section 1703 of Title 38, Veterans’ Benefits, subsection (a)(1)(L) of this section is amended by striking “under section 603” and inserting “under chapter 17”.
-See 2018 Amendment note below.

 ### References in Text